-To avoid this happening, and to make it easier for you to shop around, we only do a soft search credit check when your first apply.
+To avoid this happening, and to make it easier for you to shop around, we only do a soft credit check when you first apply.
 This allows us to do preliminary background checks to establish your eligibility for car finance.

-The important thing about soft search is that it doesn’t show on your credit file.
+The important thing about a soft credit check is that it doesn’t show on your credit file.
 The result is that they don’t impact on your credit score, nor do they affect your future chance of securing credit.
 You can have as many soft searches as you like, and only you can see them on your report.
 So, in some ways, this can be seen as no credit check car finance – although a hard search is required further down the line.

 After a soft check, a hard search happens when you have confirmed that you are eligible for car finance and are happy to proceed with your application.

 Be aware that a hard credit check will show on your credit file.
 It is worth bearing in mind that too many hard credit checks over a short period of time can affect your future ability to secure car finance – or any other type of finance for that matter.
-The reason for this is that they tell lenders that you have applied for credit, and therefore may be a higher risk.
+The reason for this is that they tell lenders about credit applications, and therefore may be a higher risk.

 One of the great things about using soft search first is that you can establish your eligibility for car finance before you move ahead with a full search.
 When you then go on to secure car finance, so long as you keep up your repayments, you may actually improve your credit rating.
 You can even repair your credit file if it is damaged!

 When you apply for credit or a loan, the lender will perform a credit check (sometimes called a credit search).
 This means that they can look at the financial information held on your credit report.

-Your credit report will show information such as:
+A credit check will show information such as:

 - Your name and date of birth.